-When you’re travelling with kids, a comprehensive family packing list is essential.
+When you travel with kids, a comprehensive family packing list is essential.
+Here I share with you a printable copy of all the essentials on my packing list.

 It used to be so easy to travel – throw a few clothes and toiletries into your backpack or suitcase and, as long as you had your passport and credit card, you’d worry about the rest as you went.